srslakshmi1997/comparing-regression-models-using-board-game-review-data/README.md

 # comaparing-regressors-using-board-game-review-data
-A comparison on Linear Regressor and Random Forest Regressor using Board Game Review Data
+A comparison on Linear Regression and Random Forest Regression using Board Game Review Data